-That aging iPhone 5 or iPhone 6 you've been toting around for the past couple years must know that its days are numbered.
-A brand-new iPhone should arrive on retail shelves in September, meaning it's time to think about trading in your soon-to-be superfluous smartphone for some cold, hard cash.
+That aging iPhone 6 or iPhone 6s you've been toting around for the past couple years must know that its days are numbered.
+A brand-new iPhone is about to debut, meaning it's time to think about trading in your soon-to-be superfluous smartphone for some cold, hard cash.

-If your sole purpose is to get the most dollars and cents in exchange for your iPhone, Swappa and Glyde quote the biggest numbers for what you might get back when you trade in your old iPhone.
+If your sole purpose is to get the most dollars and cents in exchange for your iPhone, Ebay, Swappa and Glyde quote the biggest numbers for what you might get back when you trade in your old iPhone.
 (If you're trading-in an iPhone 7 or 7 Plus, in fact, Ebay's valet service will handle the selling for you, though you'll see less of a return than if you handled the sale yourself.)

-That's because you're not really selling your phone to Swappa and Glyde.
+That's because you're not really selling your phone to those marketplace services.
 Rather, the services give you a valuation of what your phone could fetch, and they hook you up with people willing to buy used iPhones at that price.
 You have the ability to adjust your asking price on either site, with you standing a better chance of getting a nibble when you lower that resale price.
-In other words, Swappa and Glyde offer potentially bigger returns than other resellers, but you may have to wait for the right buyer to come along to reap your maximum reward.
+In other words, Ebay, Swappa and Glyde offer potentially bigger returns than other resellers, but you may have to wait for the right buyer to come along to reap your maximum reward.

 Gazelle and NextWorth are Good for Quick Turnarounds